mustang-im/mustang/mobile/docs/structure.md

 #### Node Native

-Node native modules should not be included in the Frameworks section of `App/Target` setting in Xcode.
+Node native modules should not be included and be explicitly removed in the Frameworks section of `App/Target` setting in Xcode.
+Because without doing this the app will throw a memory error on launching with an error message like `Release/[node native] not found` in debug.

+_You'll likely see it automatically added in the setting with `Do not embed` selected so make sure you select it and click the minus button on the bottom left of the section._

 #### Debugging